jrobinsonvm/tkgs-quickstart/index.md

 A vSphere Namespace sets the resource boundaries where vSphere Pods and Tanzu Kubernetes clusters created by using the Tanzu Kubernetes Grid Service can run.
 When initially created, the namespace has unlimited resources within the Supervisor Cluster.
 As a vSphere administrator, you can set limits for CPU, memory, storage, as well as the number of Kubernetes objects that can run within the namespace.
 A resource pool is created per each namespace in vSphere.
 Storage limitations are represented as storage quotas in Kubernetes.

+### vSphere Content Library
+A vSphere Content Library provides the virtual machine template used to create the Tanzu Kubernetes cluster nodes.
+For each Supervisor Cluster where you intend to deploy a Tanzu Kubernetes cluster, you must define a Subscribed Content Library object that sources the OVA used by the Tanzu Kubernetes Grid Service to build cluster nodes.
+The same Subscribed Content Library can be configured for multiple Supervisor Clusters.
+There is no relationship between the Subscribed Content Library and the vSphere Namespace.
+The Subscribed Content Library downloads the latest templates directly from VMware.
+You upload the OVA templates you want to use to a Local Content Library.

 ### Tanzu Kubernetes Grid Cluster Architecture